thomasdavis/blah/packages/cli/README.md

 - `input`: Node that collects input from users
 - `output`: Node that provides output to users

+## Protocol Integration

+BLAH works as a bridge between different AI tool protocols, enabling interoperability between systems:

-## MCP Integration
+### MCP Integration

-BLAH works with any system that supports the Model Context Protocol:
+Works with any system that supports the Model Context Protocol:

 - Claude Desktop
 - Claude Code (CLI)